dynamicalsystem/gateway/README.md

 ```

 This will:
-- Download the docker-compose configuration
+- Download the docker-compose.yml configuration
 - Pull the latest Docker image
 - Start the service with your OCI credentials mounted
 - Run the job monitor in the background